 The Canyon Combo’s offset smoker design allows for traditional stick-burning barbecue.
 Load the firebox with charcoal and hardwood splits, then let the indirect heat and smoke work their magic in the main cooking chamber.
 When you want to finish with a sear or just cook dinner quickly, the gas grill side is ready.

-Recent updates to the Canyon Combo include pivoting cool-touch handles, rubber-treaded wagon wheels for better mobility, and an easy-access ash pan for simple cleanup.
-A charcoal basket and robust staging shelf round out the features.
+Recent updates include pivoting cool-touch handles, rubber-treaded wagon wheels for better mobility, and an easy-access ash pan for simple cleanup.

 Highlights